 “The incidence of kidnapping, forced conversion and sexual harassment of scheduled caste and minority girls are often and most frequently happening in the provinces of Sindh and South Punjab”, she explains.
 As a result, the majority of the parents hesitate to send their daughters to schools and out of the home.
 She points out some recent incidences involving two Dalit child girls.
 14 year-old Momal converted into Islam, and 6-year old Viganti was raped.
 But no action was taken to punish the perpetrators.
 Kirshana says that despite the enactment of the law on Protection against Harassment of Women at Workplace, there is very little implementation at the grass root level.
 The young Dalit women and girls, who work in the agricultural sector, are more vulnerable to violence, harassment and rape.
 But the media does not pick up such cases.
 The rape case of Kastoori Kolhan became a high profiled case in the national and international media.
 But no real action was taken, “Unfortunately justice is only for the rich; not for the poor and lower caste people.
 We cannot change our status, until we fight against this injustice.
 And to fight for justice, we need to educate our people”.

+Paulo Lugon Arantes

+UN Advocacy Officer

+International Dalit Solidarity Network

+Tel: +41 77 960 9481

+skype: ptlugonarantes

+Follow me on Twitter www.idsn.org

+IDSN on Facebook >>

+IDSN on YouTube >>

+Subscribe to the IDSN monthly newsletter >>

+Campaign to End Caste Discrimination - Like it, Share it, End it! >>